alvarolorentedev/kanekotic-page/blog/2022-09-24-devilery-acceleration-intro.md

 ## Next

-So in the following installments I will walk backwards from having something in production and how to keep it running in a healthy manner stress-free up to coding techniques that enable Trunk-based development.
+In the following installments, I will walk backwards from having something in production and how to keep it running in a healthy manner stress-free up to coding techniques that enable Trunk-based development.